kamranayub/dotposthog/docs/DashboardTemplatesApi.md

 <a id="dashboardtemplatesjsonschemaretrieve"></a>
 # **DashboardTemplatesJsonSchemaRetrieve**
-> DashboardTemplate DashboardTemplatesJsonSchemaRetrieve (string projectId)
+> PostHogDashboardTemplate DashboardTemplatesJsonSchemaRetrieve (string projectId)